 The antimension, (from the Greek: "instead of the table"), is among the most important furnishings of the altar in Orthodox Christian liturgical traditions.

 Printed on every Antimension are the words: By the grace of the All-Holy, Life-giving Spirit, this Antimension, the Holy Table, is consecrated for the Offering on it of the Body and Blood of our Lord in the Divine Liturgy.
 Each one is signed by the ruling Bishop of the Diocese and placed on the Holy Table, constituting his permission for the community to exist as an Orthodox parish and to celebrate the Liturgy.
-This is so, since true Christianity has always held that without the Bishop there is no Church and through the Bishop comes our unity of Faith and Communion which is Orthodoxy.
+This is important, since true Christianity has always held that without the Bishop there is no Church and through the Bishop comes our unity of Faith and Communion which is Orthodoxy.

 The word Antimension is a combination of Greek and Latin which means in place of the table.
-While Holy Tables were always to have been consecrated and relics placed inside of them, it was not always possible for the Bishop to visit each community to do so.
+While Holy Tables were always consecrated and had relics placed inside of them, it was not always possible for the Bishop to visit each community to do so.
 For that reason, Bishops consecrated cloths or boards and sent them to each community to be used in place of the consecrated Holy Table.
 This also allowed for portable Holy Tables for travelers.
 The use of the Antimension is mandatory, even on Holy Tables which have been consecrated, and a Priest is not permitted to celebrate the Divine Liturgy without it.
 Military Chaplains and Missionaries also use it instead of the table when serving in remote areas.

 From "These Truths We Hold - The Holy Orthodox Church: Her Life and Teachings".
 Compiled and Edited by A Monk of St. Tikhon's Monastery.
 Copyright 1986 by the St. Tikhon's Seminary Press, South Canaan, Pennsylvania 18459.